 Keane V, et al. Do solids help baby sleep through the night?
 Am J Dis Child 1988; 142: 404-05.

-Formula requires a baby’s digestive system to work overtime as baby tries to digest something not specific to the human body.
-Formula is harder to digest than human milk; thus formula-fed babies tend to go longer between feedings.
+2. Formula requires a baby’s digestive system to work overtime as baby tries to digest something not specific to the human body.
+Formula is harder to digest than human milk; thus formula-fed babies tend to go longer between feedings (see this page for more on this subject).
 While this may seem like a benefit, it’s probably not something we want for our babies’ bodies unless there are no other alternatives.
 There are also risks to formula use (see What should I know about infant formula?).
 It certainly has a place in infant feeding but probably shouldn’t be used whenever mom’s milk – either directly from the source or expressed – is available.

 A little more about feeding baby cereal from a bottle…